 - If the value is a string, it may be enclosed by a single pair of double quotation marks ("), which are stripped before passing the value to the modules.
 If the string is not enclosed by quotation marks, all whitespace before and after the value is erased.
-If the value is an array of strings, the value is split at every whitespace or comma (,) that is not enclosed in quotation marks. - If the value is a boolean, either numerical (0, 1) or textual (false, true) representations are accepted. - If the value is a relative path, that path will be made absolute by adding the absolute path of the directory that contains the configuration file where the key is defined. - If the value is an arithmetic type, it may have a suffix indicating the unit.
-The list of base units is given in the table below.
+If the value is an array of strings, the value is split at every whitespace or comma (,) that is not enclosed in quotation marks. - If the value is a boolean, either numerical (0, 1) or textual (false, true) representations are accepted. - If the value is a relative path, that path will be made absolute by adding the absolute path of the directory that contains the configuration file where the key is defined.

-Quantity Default unit Auxiliary units Unity 1 - Length mm (millimeter) nm (nanometer), um (micrometer), cm (centimeter), dm (decimeter), m (meter), km (kilometer) Time ns (nanosecond) ps (picosecond), us (microsecond), ms (millisecond), s (second) Energy MeV (mega- electronvolt) eV (electronvolt), keV (kiloelectronvolt), GeV (gigaelectronvolt) Tempera- K (kelvin) - ture , , Charge e (elementary charge) ke (kiloelectrons), fC (femtocoulomb), C (coulomb) Voltage MV (megavolt) V (volt), kV (kilovolt) Magnetic field strength kT (kilotesla) T (tesla), mT (millitesla) Angle rad (radian) deg (degree), mrad (milliradian) Radiation fluence Neq (1-MeV neutron- equivalent) -
+Quantity Default unit Auxiliary units Unity 1 - Length ${ m mm}$ (millimeter) nm (nanometer), um (micrometer), cm (centimeter), dm (decimeter), m (meter), km (kilometer) Time ns (nanosecond) ps (picosecond), us (microsecond), ms (millisecond), s (second) Energy MeV (mega- electronvolt) eV (electronvolt), keV (kiloelectronvolt), GeV (gigaelectronvolt) Tempera- ture K (kelvin) - Charge e (elementary charge) ke (kiloelectrons), fC (femtocoulomb), C (coulomb) Voltage MV (megavolt) V (volt), kV (kilovolt) Magnetic field strength kT (kilotesla) T (tesla), mT (millitesla) Angle rad (radian) deg (degree), mrad (milliradian) Radiation Neq $(1-MeV)$ - fluence neutron- equivalent)